-Photographic and audio recordings of any Coastal Bend College campus, classrooms, faculty or student for any other use is expressly forbidden without permission, which can be obtained through the Office of Institutional Advancement.
+Photographic and audio recordings of any Coastal Bend College campus or site, classrooms, faculty or student for any other use is expressly forbidden without permission, which can be obtained through the Office of Marketing/Public Relations.

 This policy serves as public notice of the college's intent to use photographic and audio recordings to promote Coastal Bend College.
 It also serves as your permission for the college to use such recordings for these purposes.
 If you prefer that your image or voice not be used, it is your responsibility to fill out a form withholding permission.
-The form is available at the Office of Institutional Advancement, Coastal Bend College, 3800 Charco Road, Beeville, Texas, 78102.
+The form is available at the Office of Marketing/Public Relations, Coastal Bend College, 3800 Charco Road, Beeville, Texas, 78102.